nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ---

 # Quick Start
+This section goes over how to use this application.

 1. Ensure you have **Java 11** or above installed in your Computer.
 2. Download the latest **unimods.jar** from here.